addcarwidgets logoAdd Car Widgets

 Audi's current infotainment platform is MIB3 (Modular Infotainment Toolkit 3), which underpins the 2022+ Q5, 2024+ A4/A5, the e-tron family, and the entire Q4 e-tron range.
 MIB3 supports over-the-air updates for some software components, but the CarPlay subsystem in particular still relies on dealer-side SVM (Software Version Management) pushes for major fixes.

 Pre-MIB3 cars (2017-2021 A4, A5, A3, 2018-2021 Q5) use the older MIB2 platform, which doesn't get modern CarPlay firmware updates at all.
-If your CarPlay is broken on a MIB2 Audi and the iPhone-side fixes don't work, the realistic path is either accepting the bug or replacing the head unit — Audi has not back-ported the iOS 26 CarPlay protocol fixes to MIB2.
+If your CarPlay is broken on a MIB2 Audi and the iPhone-side fixes don't work, the realistic path is either accepting the bug or replacing the head unit — Audi has not back-ported the newer CarPlay protocol fixes to MIB2.

 When to stop troubleshooting and call the dealer